AndrasE/crud-auth-and-fire/README.md

 ## Hi there 👋

 I think the title is self-explanatory.
 This project was part of my self-study.
-If you go to the webapp and click on the logo you will find further details of this project, including difficulties, tutorials and references; or just read the About.jsx in the repo.
+If you go to the webapp and click on the logo you will find further details of this project, including challenges and particular solutions, tutorials and references; or just read the About.jsx in the repo.
 I hope you like it and it will offer you some help with your own project.

 Take care, code safe! 💻